Conferences

 Saturday, February 28, 2026

-The conference format is based on successful northeast regional conferences held at Yale in recent years.
-The conference will consist of three moderated panel sessions featuring presentations based on papers circulated in advance to panel commentators and conference attendees.
-A faculty panel featuring Bathsheba Demuth (Brown University), Arunabh Ghosh (Harvard University), and Laura J. Martin (Williams College) will conclude the day with a discussion of innovative approaches to environmental history.
+The “New Perspectives in Environmental History” conference aims to showcase new projects in the field.
+The conference will included three moderated panel sessions featuring papers by current doctoral students and two lightning panels with short presentations.
+A faculty panel, featuring Bathsheba Demuth (Brown University), Arunabh Ghosh (Harvard University), and Laura J. Martin (Williams College), will conclude the day with a discussion of innovative approaches to environmental history.

 Yale Conveners include Yale doctoral students Henry Jacob and Xinyue Zhang and Paul Sabin, Randolph W. Townsend Jr. Professor of History.

+The conference format is based on successful northeast regional conferences held at Yale in recent years.
 For more information on past conferences, including agendas and paper abstracts, visit

 Please contact environmentalhistory@yale.edu with any questions.